Frequently Asked Questions

 - Notice of Location/Certificate of Location with BLM and county recorded stamp

-- Copy of the Signed Purchase Agreement
+- Copy of the Signed Terms and Conditions of Sale.

 - Guide to permitted mining operations (State Specific)

 - If Financing you will receive a copy of your signed finance contract.

 - A copy of the Quit Claim Deed that has been recorded by the County and BLM will be emailed to you when returned from the County and BLM

 Can I change the name of my claim after purchase?

 Who can own a mining claim?